Ain't Gonna Cry

-Ain't Gonna Cry is the ninth solo studio album by country pop singer Juice Newton.
-It was released by RCA Records in 1989 and was Newton's final album for the label as well as her last album for several years.
+Ain't Gonna Cry is the ninth solo studio album by American country pop singer Juice Newton.
+It was released by RCA Records on June 28, 1989 and was Newton's final album for the label as well as her last album for several years.
 Though no singles were released to stores, the promotional single, "When Love Comes Around The Bend", peaked at number 40 on the Billboard Hot Country Songs chart on June 17, 1989.
 The album also contains Newton's cover version of "Then He Kissed Me", a top ten hit for The Crystals in 1963.